-

 teacher at the Department of Music Education, PDF UK Bratislava, (currently the Department of Art and Culture - Department of Music Education)

 Mgr.
-Michal Hottmar, PhD. is a Slovak musicologist and performer of lute music who specializes in lute music of the 16th and 17th centuries in Slovakia.
-He worked as a teacher at the universities in Žilina and in Prešov, today he teaches at the Department of Art and Culture, Faculty of Education, Comenius University in Bratislava.
-He is the author of the first scientific monograph on lute music in today's Slovakia and many professional articles in the field of historical music at home and abroad, which results in reconstructions of compositions of this nature published in domestic and international magazines and anthologies.
+Michal Hottmar, PhD. is a Slovak musicologist, music historian, university lecturer, and performer of lute music, specializing in music from the 16th and 17th centuries in Slovakia.
+As a university lecturer, he has worked at the University of Žilina and in Prešov, and he currently teaches at the Department of Art and Culture of the Faculty of Education at Comenius University in Bratislava.
+He is the author of the first scientific monograph on lute music in the territory of present-day Slovakia and of numerous scholarly articles on historical music, both in Slovakia and abroad.

-Hottmar also often collaborates with Slovak artists such as Marcel Benčík, Eva Tkáčiková, or Samo Čarnoký, for whom he composes original music for exhibitions.
+Hottmar also frequently collaborates with Slovak visual artists such as Marcel Benčík, Eva Tkáčiková, and Samo Čarnoký, for whom he composes original music for exhibitions.